abnerrjo/BlogSourceCode/source/_posts/2017-01-28-eyeball-tracking-for-mouse-control-in-opencv.markdown

 In order to know if a pixel is inside a pixel or not, we just test if the euclidean distance between the pixel location and the circle center is not higher than the circle radius.
 Piece of cake.

-That's good, now we supposely have the eyeball.
-However, the `HoughCircles` algorithms is very unstable, and therefore the eyeball location can vary a lot!
+That's good, now we supposely have the iris.
+However, the `HoughCircles` algorithms is very unstable, and therefore the iris location can vary a lot!
 We need to stabilize it to get better results.
-To do that, we simply calculate the mean of the last five detected eyeball locations.
+To do that, we simply calculate the mean of the last five detected iris locations.

 ``` c++ eye_detector.cpp
 std::vector<cv::Point> centers;